Curious…

 Reading up on vim’s substitute command, we find a section on sub-replace-special where we find:

-On the right-hand side of the substitute (ie the output side) a non-escaped ampersand will be replace by the whole matched pattern, so the output suddenly makes sense (even though it’s still unwanted).
+Where magic is enabled by default - so what’s happening is this: On the right-hand side of the substitute (ie the output side) a non-escaped ampersand will be replace by the whole matched pattern, so the output suddenly makes sense (even though it’s still unwanted).
 Importantly note the ampersand on the left-hand-side is ok un-escaped as you would usually expect for a regular expression.
+In this particular case it looks like a complete mess because of having multiple ampersands on the right-hand-side, but it now makes sense (where I’ve shown the whole matched pattern in the output in bold for the two ampersands in the output):

 Getting it working…